netrisai/docs/Controller-local-repository.rst

 .. note::

-  The local repository includes all the necessary scripts and dependency packets for the Netris NVUE (Cumulus 5.9 and higher) and Netris SoftGate HS (Ubuntu 24.04) agents.
+  The local repository includes all the necessary scripts and dependency packages for the Netris NVUE (Cumulus 5.9 and higher) and Netris SoftGate HS (Ubuntu 24.04) agents.

 .. image:: images/oneliner-from-local-repo.png